steodor/orbitjs-fortune-schema/README.md

 ## Warning

 As you may have noticed, there are no more `attributes` and `relationships` objects in the resulting definition.
-So if one of your relationships has the same name as one of your attributes, the relationship will win.
+So if one of your relationships has the same name as one of your attributes, the relationship will win and the attribute will be gone.
 Do you need a warning or an error and the conversion to fail?
-I'm open to discussions, just open an issue.
+I'm open to discussion, just open an issue.

 <hr />